There is no better tap than Telefonica Brasil S.A. (VIV) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Telefonica Brasil S.A.
-(NYSE:VIV) dipped -0.60% to close Friday’s market session at $8.29, lower as compared to yesterday’s close.
-The stock price fluctuated between $8.26 and $8.37 throughout the trading session with the volume trading being 820761 shares, which represented a significant variation when compared to the three months average volume of 1.74 million shares.
-The firm’s stock price fluctuated -1.31% within the last five trades and 2.85% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 15.81% in the last 6 months and 5.04% was added to its value over the previous 3 months.
-VIV stock is trading at a margin of 1.10%, 5.33% and 8.04% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:VIV) raised 1.21% to close Thursday’s market session at $8.34, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.225 and $8.3775 throughout the trading session with the volume trading being 2082224 shares, which represented a significant variation when compared to the three months average volume of 1.68 million shares.
+The firm’s stock price fluctuated 0.00% within the last five trades and 5.57% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 17.31% in the last 6 months and 11.43% was added to its value over the previous 3 months.
+VIV stock is trading at a margin of 0.84%, 5.03% and 8.76% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored